EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/tutorials/basics.md

 }
 ```

 As you can see, our contract actually replies with 2 outputs upon receiving an input from a user.
 In HotPocket, there's no requirement for outputs to be associated with any inputs.
-The DApp can decide to not send any outputs at all, send one or more outputs as response to an input, or send outputs without having any inputs at all.
-It's up to you to model your application behaviour according to your liking.
+The DApp can decide to not send any outputs at all, send one or more outputs as a response to an input, or send outputs without having any inputs at all.
+It's up to you to model your application behavior according to your liking.

-Update the client application with following code to receive outputs.
+Update the client application with the following code to receive outputs.

 ```javascript
 console.log("HotPocket Connected.");